Skip Navigation

 Brian Fitzpatrick, one of the more moderate Republicans in the House, benefited from the bulk of the $665,000 in independent expenditures that outside groups spent ahead of the April primary in his competitive suburban Philadelphia district.
 Supported by a variety of Republican organizations, including the Congressional Leadership Fund and Defending Main Street, Fitzpatrick won by a wide margin against far-right challenger Mark Houck.
 Interestingly, Houck’s only outside spending support was $100,000 from a left-leaning group called True Patriots PA.
 The group receives its funding from Promote the Vote, a 501(c)(4) nonprofit group that does not disclose its donors.

-Pennsylvania’s 7th congressional district, located in the Lehigh Valley, is considered a toss-up by the Cook Political Report.
+Pennsylvania’s Seventh Congressional District, located in the Lehigh Valley, is considered a toss-up by the Cook Political Report.
 Out of three Republicans vying to take on Democratic incumbent Susan Wild, Kevin Dellicker appeared to raise the most money from individual donors, but that advantage was erased by $490,000 in outside spending from the Koch network’s AFP Action in favor of the eventual winner, Ryan Mackenzie.
 As in Fitzpatrick’s race, the only significant outside group opposition to Mackenzie was $105,000 in cross-party spending from a pop-up super PAC called Integrity Leadership Fund that formed shortly before the primary.
 Since this organization was new, it did not have to disclose its donors before the primary took place — but it is now backing Wild in the general election.

 The primary with the most outside spending was Bhavini Patel’s unsuccessful challenge against Democratic incumbent Summer Lee, a member of the progressive “Squad” who represents a safely blue district near Pittsburgh.
 Patel’s campaign was boosted by over $600,000 in independent expenditures from Moderate PAC, a single-candidate group that received most of its funding from Jeff Yass, an ultraconservative megadonor and Pennsylvania’s richest resident.
 Lee ultimately out-fundraised Patel and also received support from independent expenditures.